 On any given homeschool day, at least one, if not more of the following happens.

-- “Daniel, stop” is said at least a dozen times every morning during circle time.
+- “Stop” is said at least a dozen times every morning during circle time.

 - The nice and neat schoolroom?
 A disaster every day by dinner time.